Optimizing optimal transport: Role of final distributions in finite-time thermodynamics: Applications

 \subsection{Control of free energy}

 We next take the nonequilibrium free energy as the quantity to be constrained.
 For a system in contact with a single heat bath, the fundamental bound on the extractable work is given by the change in nonequilibrium free energy, so preparing states with large free energy is important for designing work storages.
-From this viewpoint, optimization of free energy has also been studied under the context of free-energy harvesting~\cite{PhysRevResearch.6.013275, e27010091}.
+From this viewpoint, optimization of free energy has also been studied in the context of free-energy harvesting~\cite{PhysRevResearch.6.013275, e27010091}.

 In this case, the variation of the free energy with respect to the transport map is given by Eq.~\eqref{eq:free_energy_variation}.
 Using our framework, one can determine the optimal transport map and the optimal final distribution that yields the desired change in free energy.
+As a demonstration, we provide an example of optimal control of free energy in Appendix~\ref{ap_sec:example_free_energy_control}.